 - For the filling:

 freshly squeezed lemon juice (from 3 to 4 medium lemons)

 plain whole or 2% Greek yogurt

-Stir gelatin and sugar together in a medium bowl.
+Stir the gelatin and sugar together in a heat-safe medium bowl.
 Bring the lemon juice and water to a boil in a small saucepan over medium-high heat.
 While whisking constantly, slowly pour the hot liquid into the bowl of gelatin, then continue whisking until the gelatin and sugar are dissolved.
 Set aside to cool to room temperature, about 30 minutes.

 Meanwhile, if using heavy or whipping cream, pour the cream into the bowl of a stand mixer fitted with the whisk attachment.
 (Alternatively, use a large bowl and an electric hand mixer or whisk.)
 Whip on medium speed until stiff peaks form, 7 to 8 minutes.

 Place the yogurt, half of the Cool Whip or whipped cream, and lemon zest in a large bowl and whisk to combine.
 Gradually whisk in the cooled lemon gelatin until fully incorporated.
 Pour the filling over the graham cracker crust and spread into an even layer.
 Refrigerate uncovered until the filling is set, about 1 hour.
 Cover and refrigerate the remaining whipped cream or Cool Whip.